Kajtek/stellaris/README.md

 Codes does almost nothing.
 It is just a saved template for project.

 # Compilation #
-Remember to set correct paths to compilers and linker in CMakelists.txt file in the main directory of the project.
+Remember to set correct paths to compilers and linker in CMakeLists.txt file in the main directory of the project.

 ```
 #!bash